misterhomer1992/wayforpay-api/README.md

     };
     ```

-3. **Generate the Purchase URL**
+3.  **Use the Functions**

-    With your parameters prepared, you can now call `generatePurchaseUrl` and handle the response to get the payment URL.
+    With your parameters prepared, you can now call the functions and handle the responses.

     ```javascript
     generatePurchaseUrl(purchaseParams)